Entangling distant systems via universal nonadiabatic passage: Preparing distant qubits into maximal entangled state

 \subsection{Two-qubit system}

-Our study of application is conducted in a superconducting system~\cite{Pita2024Strong} as shown in Fig.~\ref{modelqubit}, which is embedded with two ASQs~\cite{Hays2021Coherent,Pita2023Direct} and a Josephson junction and forms a double-loop superconducting quantum interference device.
-The full Hamiltonian reads~\cite{Pita2024Strong},
+Our application is conducted in a superconducting system~\cite{Pita2024Strong} as shown in Fig.~\ref{modelqubit}, which consists of two Andreev spin qubits~\cite{Hays2021Coherent,Pita2023Direct} and a Josephson junction and forms a double-loop superconducting quantum interference device.
+The full Hamiltonian reads~\cite{Pita2024Strong}

-where $\omega_n$ and $\sigma_n^z$ denote the transition frequency and the $Z$ Pauli matrix of the $n$th qubit, respectively.
+where $\omega_n$ and $\sigma_n^z$ denote the transition frequency and the Pauli $Z$ matrix of the $n$th qubit, respectively.
 For simplicity, we set $\omega_1=\omega_2=\omega$.
-The longitudinal interaction between two ASQs can be effectively established via the Josephson junction due to the fact that the spin-dependent supercurrent of ASQ1 induces a spin-dependent flux difference over ASQ2 and then changes its transition frequency by $J$~\cite{Pita2024Strong}.
-It is tunable by the Josephson inductance $L_{J,C}$, the external magnetic field, and the flux through the loop, i.e., $\Phi_1$ and $\Phi_2$.
-For the spins separated with a distance of $\sim 25\mu$m~\cite{Pita2024Strong}, $J/2\pi$ ranges from $0$ to $200$ MHz.
+The longitudinal interaction between two ASQs can be effectively established via the Josephson junction for the spin-dependent supercurrent of ASQ1, which induces a spin-dependent flux difference over ASQ2 and then changes its transition frequency by $J$~\cite{Pita2024Strong}.
+It is tunable by the Josephson inductance $L_{J,C}$, the external magnetic field, and the flux $\Phi_1$ and $\Phi_2$ through the loop.
+For the spins separated by a distance of $\sim 25\mu$m~\cite{Pita2024Strong}, $J/2\pi$ ranges from $0$ to $200$ MHz.

 To generate entanglement in the qubits via the nonadiabatic control in Sec.~\ref{general}, we consider that the ASQ1 and ASQ2 are driven by the laser fields.
-Then the full Hamiltonian can be written as
+Then, the full Hamiltonian can be written as

-Here $H$ is the original Hamiltonian in Eq.~(\ref{Hamqubit}) and $H_d(t)$ is the driving Hamiltonian:
+Here, $H$ is the original Hamiltonian in Eq.~(\ref{Hamqubit}) and $H_d(t)$ is the driving Hamiltonian:

 where $\Omega_0(t)$ and $\Omega_1(t)$ are Rabi frequencies, $\omega_0$ is the common driving frequency that is tunable at will, and $\varphi_0(t)$ and $\varphi_1(t)$ are the time-dependent phases.
 In the rotating frame with respect to $H$~(\ref{Hamqubit}), we have